indrekots/indrekots.github.io/_posts/articles/2020-06-14-3-ways-of-devops.md

   <figcaption>Large batch size, lots of changes over time. <a href="https://www.slideshare.net/jallspaw/ops-metametrics-the-currency-you-pay-for-change-4608108">Ops Meta-Metrics by John Allspaw</a></figcaption>
 </figure>

-Similarly, let's have a brief look at long-lived [feature branches](https://martinfowler.com/bliki/FeatureBranch.html).
+Similar issues can be seen when long-lived [feature branches](https://martinfowler.com/bliki/FeatureBranch.html) are used.
 The longer a branch stays isolated and the more changes it sees, the larger the batch size.
 Over time, it becomes increasingly difficult to integrate it back to the mainline.
 The potential for merge conflicts is high.